Member Organizations

 Investigation and Discipline

-The investigation and disciplinary framework applicable to professional accountants and audit firms in Vietnam is established under the Law on Independent Audit No. 67/2011/QH12 and related implementing regulations issued by the Ministry of Finance.
-The Ministry of Finance is responsible for oversight, investigation, and enforcement, including the imposition of administrative sanctions.
+The investigation and disciplinary framework for professional accountants and audit firms in Vietnam is established under the Law on Independent Audit No. 67/2011/QH12, the Law on Accounting No. 88/2015/QH13, and related implementing regulations issued by the Ministry of Finance.
+The Ministry of Finance is responsible for oversight, investigation, and enforcement, including the imposition of administrative sanctions for violations of accounting and independent audit requirements.

 Current Status: Partially Adopted